-November 14 1963.
+November 14, 1963.
 On this date, a cook aboard a trawler called Ísleifur II – sailing south of Iceland – spotted a column of dark smoke rising from the surface of the sea.
 The ship’s captain thought it be a boat on fire and turned his vessel to investigate.
-What they found was an island in the process of being born: explosive volcanic eruptions originating from below the sea surface, belching black columns of ash.
+What they found was an island in the process of being born.
+There were explosive volcanic eruptions originating from below the sea surface, belching black columns of ash.

-The new island was later named Surtsey, for Surtur, a fire jötunn (a mythological race of Norse giants).
+The new island was later named Surtsey, for Surtr, a fire jötunn (a mythological race of Norse giants).

 The eruption continued for several years.
-After just a few days, the new island measured over 500 meters (1,640 feet) in length and had reached a height of 45 meters (147 feet).
+After just a few days, the new island measured over 1,640 feet (500 meters) in length and had reached a height above the sea surface of 147 feet (45 meters).

 And it continued to grow.
 By April of 1965, ash had blocked sea water from the crater area.
 Lava flows became prominent, forming a hard cap of solid rocks over the lower slopes of the new island.
 This prevented the waves from washing away the island.